L-Passakorn/fastapi-tutorial/README.md

 # FastAPI Uvicorn Tutorial Project

+This project is a tutorial on building web APIs with FastAPI and Uvicorn, based on the Real Python tutorial: <mcurl name="Using FastAPI to Build Python Web APIs" url="https://realpython.com/fastapi-python-web-apis/#what-is-fastapi"></mcurl>.

-This is a basic FastAPI project demonstrating a simple API setup with Uvicorn.
+It demonstrates a simple API setup with Uvicorn.

 ## Setup